-If you are an educator looking for an open textbook to assign to your class, here are some suggested ways to start using a textbook from the collection.
-Educators don’t have to be from Ontario to use an open textbook.
-Open textbooks are not geographically limited.
-Anyone from Canada, the United States, or any other country in the world can use these resources because they have been released with an open license.
+If you are an instructor looking for an open textbook to assign to your class, here are some suggested ways to start using a textbook from the collection.

-Review and evaluate the text to see if it meets educators’ and learners’ criteria based on content, presentation, online accessibility, production options, platform compatibility, delivery options, interactivity, consistency between online and printed versions, and available ancillary material (test banks, PowerPoints, etc.).
-If using an eCampus Ontario textbook, educators can apply to formally review one of the textbooks; see our information on reviewing a textbook.
+Review and evaluate the text to see if it addresses your course learning outcomes based on content, presentation, online accessibility, production options, platform compatibility, delivery options, interactivity, consistency between online and printed versions, and available ancillary material (test banks, PowerPoints, etc.).
+If using an eCampus Ontario textbook, instructors can apply to formally review one of the textbooks; see our information on reviewing a textbook.

-Decide to use ‘as is’ or modify it.
-One of the benefits of open textbooks is the flexibility to modify and customize them for specific course designs – use as much or as little as desired.
-If educators want to make edits or append content, make sure the Creative Commons license allows for that (every CC license except the non-derivative license allows for modifications).
+Decide to use ‘as is’ or adapt it.
+One of the benefits of open textbooks is the flexibility to modify and customize them for specific course learning outcomes.
+If you want to make edits or append content, make sure the Creative Commons license allows for that (every CC license except the non-derivative license allows for modifications).

 Distribute to learners.
 There are a number of ways you can do this.